CCA fact sheet

 • The temporal boundary of the last accounting period

-• The list of analytical axes selected for the study, taken into account by emission category
+• The list of analytical axes selected for the study, considered per emission category

 • The list of accounting codes taken into account and linked to the emission categories

-• For each area of responsibility: the allocation of the emission profile, the reduction trajectory and the action programme
+• For each responsibility boundary: the allocation of the emissions profile, the reduction trajectory and the action programme

 Last updated